farisaziz12/roku_app/README.md

 node RokuDeploy.js
 ```

-This will deploy the channel to roku
+This will deploy the channel to your roku.

-Note: Remember to create .env file with the Roku IP and login info
+Note: Remember to create `.env` file with the Roku IP and login info